Skip to content

 Scholarships are awarded based on a variety of factors, including whether there are other advocates signed up to represent the applicant’s state, as well as their answers to the questions in the application.
 If you have any specific questions about the scholarship process, please contact advocacy@braintumor.org.

 Yes, anyone planning to attend the event and participate in congressional meetings must register separately using a unique email address.
 Congressional offices require a list of everyone attending, including children.
 If you are a parent to young kids without email addresses, please email us at advocacy@braintumor.org after registering yourself.
+NOTE: Please refrain from using the same email address to register multiple participants; our system will overwrite the original registration, resulting in the loss of information.

 Finally, each participant must register separately and attend the in-person training to receive a t-shirt.